Mihael Kovačević: International career

-He played for both Switzerland and Croatia at Under-21 level.
+He played for both Switzerland and Croatia at the Under-21 level.

 In November 2008, Kovačević received his first call-up to the Switzerland under-21 side.

 Personal life

 On 31 December 2010, it was announced that Kovačević is to appear in court after being accused of driving at 104 mph in a 40 mph zone, having driven his Audi A8 4-2 Quattro dangerously and at "grossly excessive speeds" on Dundee's East Dock Street, which happened two months ago.
-After a month of the case, Kovačević was sentenced to carry out the community service and fined him £700 and disqualified him from driving for 14 months.
+After a month of the case, Kovačević was sentenced to carry out the community service, fined £700 and disqualified from driving for 14 months.
 Kovačević admitted driving dangerously and at grossly excessive speeds, having been confused over the speed limit.
-As to carry out community service, Kovacevic was told by the court that he needed to do the community service in order to an example" to young people.
+To carry out community service, Kovacevic was told by the court that he needed to do the community service in order to make an example" to young people.

 During his time at Dundee United, Kovačević shared a flat with teammates Andis Shala and David Robertson, while Morgaro Gomis, Francisco Sandaza and Prince Buaben live next door in Dundee.